wix-incubator/wix-code-docs/getting-started/working-with-repeaters.md

 >
 > Want to read more about global and scoped selectors?
 See [Understanding the Scope of Selector Functions](https://support.wix.com/en/article/velo-repeaters-understanding-the-scope-of-selector-functions) in the Help Center.

 You've learned enough about repeaters to start working with them.
 But, believe it or not, there's still a lot more to know.
 Want to take a deeper dive?
-See [Wix Repeaters with Velo](https://support.wix.com/en/velo-by-wix/wix-repeaters-with-velo) in the Help Center and the [Repeater](https://www.wix.com/velo/reference/$w/repeater/introduction) element in the API Reference.
+See the repeater articles in the [Wix Editor Elements with Velo](https://support.wix.com/en/wix-editor-elements-with-velo) section of the Help Center and the [Repeater](https://www.wix.com/velo/reference/$w/repeater/introduction) element in the API Reference.